 We built the trans-continental railway.

-Over the past six years, both Kevin Rudd and Julia Gillard have led good nation building governments that saw us through tough global economic times.
+Over the last six years, both Kevin Rudd and Julia Gillard have lead good nation building governments that saw us through tough global economic times.

 We created almost one million jobs.